 - Work through a case study together

-November 4 – 22, 2019: Matches announced, students visit the career center for work shadow prep
+November 2020: Matches are finalized.
+Students visit or have virtual workshops with the career center for work shadow prep

 Frequently Asked Questions